Cybersecurity BS

 Indirect Measures of Course Outcomes

-Graduating students each have an exit interview as an individual or as part of a group of individuals.
+Graduating students each have an exit interview as part of a group of students.
 They also fill out an exit survey.
-The questions of the survey and interviews address the Program Learning Objectives.
+The questions of the survey address their perceptions of how well they met the Program Learning Objectives.
 Thus, each year, there is an indirect measure of all 6 Program Learning Outcomes from a graduating student perspective.
 Feedback is discussed with faculty teaching required courses.
-Each required class is surveyed each semester relative to completion of course outcomes, some of which map to Program Learning Outcomes.
+Each required class is surveyed each semester relative to completion of course outcomes as part of the student evaluations.
+Some of the course outcomes map to Program Learning Outcomes.
 Faculty review these together at least annually to discuss how to improve outcomes.
 Selected groups of alumni are also surveyed regularly (annually) with faculty discussions of the results.

 Learning and Teaching Assessment and Improvement

 On the program level, all courses are evaluated by students through a formal, anonymous student response system each semester (administered by BYU).
 Results are provided to individual instructors and to administrative supervisors.
-Additionally, all graduating students must complete an exit survey and interview in order to graduate.
+Additionally, all graduating students must complete an exit survey and group interview in order to graduate.
 The survey asks questions about the 6 Program Learning Outcomes and their experience in the program more generally.
-Exit interviews are conducted with every graduating student either individually or in groups.
 Results are anonymized and summarized and then provided to all faculty.
 These results are discussed in faculty meetings.
-An Industrial Advisory Board meets at least annually, reviews the program content, meets individually with students and provides feedback to the program.
+An External Advisory Board meets twice a year, reviews the program content, meets individually with students and provides feedback to the program.
 These meetings are recorded and summaries are provided to faculty and discussed in faculty meetings.
 Peer evaluations of instructors are also conducted before advancement and promotion.

 Analysis, Evaluation, and Improvement Process

-The entire program is reviewed and modified at least annually.
+The entire program is reviewed and modified at least annually, with program changes and course outcome changes submitted in the Fall.
 Regular faculty meetings are held, and decisions are recorded, to deal with on-going program changes.

 Indirect measures of Program Learning Outcomes are tracked each year from the exit survey data collected from each graduating student.
 Trends are evaluated each year.